plexx-dev/Nassi-Shneiderman-Diagramm-Generator/README.md

 # Nassi-Shneiderman-Diagramm-Generator
-This python code generates a Nassi Shneiderman Diagramm from Java Source Code
+This python code generates a Nassi Shneiderman Diagramm from Java Source Code.

+Newest Version --> 0.3 A

 How it works:
 In the final version, you will just have to execute the nassi.exe and choose your Code, it will display a preview of the Nassi-Shneiderman-Diagramm and give you the path of the created picture.